Community Updates

 - Request for Comment Discussions

-All participants in the 20x Phase Two pilot have been directed to ask questions in the FedRAMP community to ensure all stakeholders have equal and fair access to information as FedRAMP changes - FedRAMP does not provide special answers to individual parties in private.
+All participants in the 20x Phase Two pilot have been directed to ask questions in the FedRAMP community discussion boards to ensure all stakeholders have equal and fair access to information as FedRAMP changes - FedRAMP does not provide special answers to individual parties in private.

-Monthly Meetings
+FSCAC Meetings

 Additional Background

-- Ensure FedRAMP has direct insight into community activities, goals, achievements, best practices, etc. in specific areas to inform creation of standards and policies prior to their formal development.
+- Ensure FedRAMP has direct insight into community activities, goals, achievements, best practices, etc. in specific areas to inform the creation of standards and policies prior to their formal development.